cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

       (error "Too many arguments supplied " vars) (error "Too few arguments supplied " vars))))
 ```

 `extend-environment` takes variables and values and a base environment.
-It then makes a frame of the variables and values and conses that up to the base environment.
+It then makes a frame of the variables and values and `cons`es that up to the base environment.
-The rest is error handling for if the amount of variables and values applied are not the same
+The rest is error handling for when the amount of variables and values applied are not the same
 (e.g., when evaluating `((fn (x) (+ x 1)) 2 3)` it will returns "Too many arguments supplied").

 Next, we have a method to lookup a variable in an environment.